Are you an adviser? Go to Unbiased Pro

 Tax reliefs that may be available (depending on the scheme) include:

-The SEIS offers income tax relief on up to 50 per cent of an investment (though investments are capped at £100,000).
-Other schemes offer tax relief on up to 30 per cent, though the caps are higher.
+The SEIS offers income tax relief on up to 50% of an investment (though investments are capped at £200,000).

 How do I apply for funding through a venture capital scheme?